 Price point

-Typically, hybrid bikes range from budget to mid-level prices, starting from a few hundred pounds and ranging to several thousand pounds in the UK for the most highly specced models.
+Typically, hybrid bikes range from budget to mid-level prices, starting at a few hundred pounds and ranging to several thousand pounds in the UK for the most highly specced models.
 To keep costs down, most hybrids are made from an aluminium alloy.

-Racks and guards
+Racks and mudguards

-Although many gravel bikes feature bosses for mounting racks and mudguards, very few if any will be supplied with these fitted.
+Although many gravel bikes feature bosses for mounting racks and mudguards, very few – if any – will be supplied with these fitted.
 A hybrid designed as a commuter bike is much more likely to come complete with mudguards and a pannier rack.

 Gearing